rodnaph/singer/docs/util.md

 ) // => array('total' => 6)
 ```

-This makes it a so can avoid messing around with the
+This makes it a so you can avoid messing around with the
 accumulator, because mutating it is icky.